hvihvi/glnt/README.md

 - Checks if the current HEAD merges with other remote branches matching then given pattern

-Check `git branch --remotes` for the pattern syntax.
+Check `git branch --remotes` for the pattern syntax. (https://git-scm.com/docs/git-branch)

 This feedback allows you to detect conflicts early, you should try to solve them before piling more commits.

+The default value merge-checks all remote branches via `"pattern": "origin/*"`.

+You could use `"pattern": "origin/master"` for example to only merge-check agains master.

+You can also use branche naming patterns like `"pattern": "origin/candidate/*"` to only merge-check against branches following the naming pattern `candidate/*`.

 ## Should not contain merge commits